-Refund expense includes \$460 thousand of additional expense due to a change in the interpretation of the calculation of the liability accrual.
-The cost of administering the benefit programs of the Plans, including administrative costs and professional fees, decreased approximately \$1.4 million in 2017 compared to an increase of \$1.1 million in 2016.
-The decrease in 2017 is primarily related to a \$1.4 million reimbursement from insurance for legal expenses.
-Excluding the insurance reimbursement, legal expenses incurred in 2017 were \$2.4 million, approximately \$200 thousand lower than 2016.
-The increased legal costs in 2016 and continued high legal costs in 2017 are associated with a number of legal filings in connection with the proposed 2016 plan amendments, DROP distributions, and existing litigation related to the 2014 plan amendments.
-Although remaining higher than normal due to the work related to HB 3158, actuarial expenses were \$89 thousand lower than 2016.
-Increased expenses of \$69 thousand and \$220 thousand in the legislative and communications categories, respectively, related to the pension crisis and legislative process.
+Refund expense declined \$943 thousand in 2018 due in part to a change in the interpretation of the calculation of the liability accrual resulting in an additional expense of \$460 thousand in 2017.
+The cost of administering the benefit programs of the Plans, including administrative costs and professional fees, decreased approximately \$2.2 million in 2018.
+The decrease in 2018 is primarily related to lower legal fees (net of insurance reimbursement, down \$642 thousand) and salaries and benefits, down \$984 thousand.
+Actuarial expenses were \$378 thousand lower in 2018 as expenses related to the implementation of HB 3158 were largely incurred during 2017.
+Legislative and Communications expenses decreased \$193 thousand and \$247 thousand, respectively, from 2017 to 2018 as the legislative process for the new bill completed in 2017.
 A pro rata share of the total expenses of the Plans is allocated to the Combined Pension Plan and the Supplemental Plan according to the ratio of Combined Pension Plan and Supplemental Plan investment assets to the total investment assets of the Group Trust.
 Any expenses specific to either the Combined Pension Plan or the Supplemental Plan are charged directly as a reduction of such plan's net position.